gabpen/dscience_projects/README.md

 Welcome!
 I’m Gabriela, an economist and data scientist with a Master's in Development Economics.
 My work focuses on data analysis, machine learning, and data visualization to uncover insights in areas like inclusive growth, gender inequality, and natural disasters.

-Currently expanding my expertise in Data Science, I aim to leverage data-driven approaches to inform policy, research, and decision-making.

 **What You’ll Find Here:**
 - Economic & Social Data Analysis
 - Machine Learning for Economic Insights
 - Interactive Visualizations & Dashboards
-- Custom Data Science Tools & Frameworks
+- Data Science Automation & Applied Machine Learning

 ## **About Me**

 With a strong foundation in Economics and Development, I leverage data-driven insights to support informed decision-making and policy analysis.
 My passion lies in applying data science techniques to real-world challenges, particularly in economic development, inequality, and disaster analysis.
 Currently, I am pursuing an MSc in Data Science at UC Chile to deepen my expertise in machine learning, statistical modeling, and data visualization.

 ### **Skills**